thinkty/dialogflow-editor/README.md

 ## Description
 Dialogflow editor is aimed to ease the process of creating a flowchart for your chatbot/agent on Dialogflow.
 Although the user needs a little bit of prior knowledge about [intents](https://cloud.google.com/dialogflow/docs/intents-overview) and [contexts](https://cloud.google.com/dialogflow/docs/contexts-overview) in order to utilize this tool, I tried my best to make it as intuitive as possible.

+This tool only consists of the editting part and does not contain any process for the actual parsing and uploading of the intents to Dialogflow.
+This is intended as the backend requires various private information about the dialogflow agent which I am not willing to handle at the moment.
+Also, since the graph's nodes are already divided into intents and contexts, I do not think that it will be too difficult to quickly build a REST server to handle the parsing and updating parts.
+I'm also planning to create a sample node.js server on how to do this and perhaps add an Authorization header option when exporting.

 ## Usage
 - **Create**: right click on the desired location in the graph and select the type of node to create
 - **Edit**: select a node to edit and a side bar containing various input fields will appear on the right